Dirk Helbing

-Dirk Helbing (born January 19, 1965) is Professor of Computational Social Science at the Department of Humanities, Social and Political Sciences and affiliate of the Computer Science Department at ETH Zurich.
+Dirk Helbing (born January 19, 1965) is Professor of Computational Social Science at the Department of Humanities, Social and Political Sciences of ETH Zurich and affiliate of its Computer Science Department.

 Biography

 Dirk Helbing studied physics and mathematics at the University of Göttingen.
-He completed his doctoral thesis at Stuttgart University, on modeling social processes by means of game-theoretical approaches, stochastic methods, and complex systems theory.
-In 1996, he completed further studies on traffic dynamics and optimization.
+He completed his doctoral thesis in 1992 at Stuttgart University, on modeling social processes by means of game-theoretical approaches, stochastic methods, and complex systems theory.
+In 1996, he earned an additional "habilitation" degree, related to his studies of traffic dynamics and optimization.

-In 2000, he became a full professor and Managing Director of the Institute for Transport and Economics at Dresden University of Technology.
+In 2000, he became full professor and Managing Director of the Institute for Transport and Economics at Dresden University of Technology.
 Helbing was elected as a member of the German Academy of Sciences Leopoldina in 2008 and of the World Academy of Art and Science in 2016.
 In January 2014 Prof. Helbing received an honorary PhD from Delft University of Technology (TU Delft).
-Since June 2015 he is affiliate professor at the faculty of Technology, Policy and Management at TU Delft, where he leads the PhD school in "Engineering Social Technologies for a Responsible Digital Future".
+Since June 2015 he was affiliate professor at the faculty of Technology, Policy and Management at TU Delft for some years, where he led the PhD school in "Engineering Social Technologies for a Responsible Digital Future".

 Research activities

 Dirk Helbing started out as a physicist.
-His diploma thesis focussed on pedestrian, crowd, and evacuation modeling and simulation.
+His diploma thesis focussed on modeling and simulating pedestrians and crowds.
 During his PhD and habilitation in physics, he helped to establish the fields of socio-, econo- and traffic physics.
 He was also co-founder of the Physics of Socio-Economic Systems Division of the German Physical Society (DPG).
 As a visiting scientist at Tel Aviv University and the Weizmann Institute in Israel, the Eötvös University in Budapest, and Xerox PARC in California, he focused on a broad variety of complex systems - including the self-organisation of pedestrians, traffic jams, bacterial patterns, and Mexican waves.
 At Dresden University of Technology he became the Managing Director of the Institute of Transport & Economics, worked on traffic assistant systems (i.e. early self-driving cars) and a self-organized traffic light control system, which was patented.
-He found that crowd disasters are caused by a phenomenon called "crowd turbulence" and worked on ways to describe, reduce and respond to such disasters.
+He found that crowd disasters are often caused by a phenomenon called "crowd turbulence" and worked on ways to describe, reduce and respond to such disasters.
 As professor of Sociology at ETH Zurich, he worked on evolutionary game theory and agent-based computer simulations of social processes and phenomena.